FreePYQ logoFreePYQ

 Explanation:

 The series follows a pattern where each letter-cluster is formed by moving three letters backward in the alphabet for each letter.
-P→N, T→S, M→J; N→L, S→R, J→G; L→J, R→Q, G→D. Thus, the next cluster after LRG is JQD.
+P→N, T→S, M→J; N→L, S→R, J→G; L→J, R→Q, G→D. So, the next cluster after LRG is JQD.
 Option A fits this pattern, while others deviate at some step.

 Question 87